-The photos in Figure 4-17 show the activity before a departure at the Lynchburg station.
+The photos in the following figure show the activity before a departure at the Lynchburg station.
 In late 2017, Roanoke will become the new end-of-the-line for the Northeast Regional train which will attract riders from far distances.
 Communities south of Roanoke Valley are also interested in having Amtrak extended into Christiansburg and to Bristol.
 Should the Amtrak service be extended further south, this extension would provide another way for travelers from southwest Virginia to access the Roanoke Valley and vice versa.

-December 14, 2013

-December 28, 2013

-Figure 4- 17 Kemper Street Station in Lynchburg (top left), Kemper St. when the train arrives (top right)
+December 14, 2013December 28, 2013Figure 4-16 Kemper Street Station in Lynchburg (top left), Kemper St. when the train arrives (top right)